-- 59. On our website, we provided templates to implement this formula and our specified information instructions to help QLPs complete the templates.
-These instructions have been refined for this year and can be found in Attachment A, and explain what each line item represents and how it should be determined. - 60.
+- 69. On our website, we provided templates to implement this formula and our specified information instructions to help QLPs complete the templates.
+These instructions were refined for the 2012/13 TDL process and can be found in Attachment A, and explain what each line item represents and how it should be determined. - 70.
 In developing this formula for the 2011/12 LAD, we consulted on how to treat bundles that include both telecommunications and non-telecommunications goods and services.
-25 We also specifically considered the treatment of subsidies and rebates paid on mobile handsets and tablets. - 61.
+We also specifically considered the treatment of subsidies and rebates paid on mobile handsets and tablets. - 71.
 The next section presents an overview of the position we formed on valuing the non-telecommunications component of a bundle.
 Our 2011/12 LAD contains further explanation of our position and the issues we considered in reaching it.